-Portraiture is a popular style in visual arts, not just in painting, sculpture, and illustration but also in photography.
+Portraiture is a popular style in visual arts which allows to download free vector cliparts, not just in painting, sculpture, and illustration but also in photography.
 People have been depicting or recording likenesses of each other or themselves as far back as ancient times.
 Centuries have passed and we still are drawn to viewing and/or creating portraits.

 When creating portraits, the aim is to convey the likeness, mood, and personality of a person (or persons).
 The focus is often on the person’s face as it can be extremely expressive but other body features can also be quite effective.
 One type of portrait photography is partial portraiture, where only a portion of a person’s face or body is framed in the photo.
 The slope of the shoulders, the curve of hands, the stance of the legs, etc. are the main interest instead of the usual full face shot.